 Sales Automation Stats

-Machine learning and artificial intelligence (AI) are two critical strategies that have grown tremendously in 2022.
-Both ML and AI enable businesses to gather information about their buyers in order to develop better sales campaigns for them in the future.
+Machine learning (ML) and artificial intelligence (AI) are two critical technological advancements that have grown tremendously in 2022.
+Both ML and AI enable businesses to gather information about their buyers in order to develop better sales campaigns in the future.
 Therefore, companies use ML and AI together with their automation software to maximize the effectiveness of their campaigns and achieve tremendous success.

-- Business owners saw an increase in conversions up to 14.5% after implementing marketing automation software.
-In addition, marketing automation lowered marketing overhead by 12.2% and increased the sales pipeline rate of B2B marketers using marketing automation by 10%.
+- Business owners saw an increase in conversions up to 14.5% after implementing sales automation software.
+In addition, CRM automation can lead to an increase in deal closures by 30%, a reduction in sales cycle by 18% and sales administration by 14%.

 - Businesses are expected to spend nearly $1.3 trillion per year on customer service.
-According to Chatbots Life, businesses that have started to use chatbots in their marketing automation claim that sales automation helped them save up to 30% of customer support costs.
+According to Chatbots Life, businesses that have started to use conversational AI claim they managed to save up to 30% of customer support costs.

 Hottest Sales Trends in 2022

 There are lots of factors that impact B2B sales.
-And it’s always best to keep ahead with time and be aware not only of statistics but hottest trends.
+And it’s always a good idea to be on the same wavelength with fast-paced business environment and be aware of the hottest trends.
 So without further ado, let’s check them out.

 Over the last decade, selling has evolved drastically.
 Today, more than 81% of consumers conduct online research before making a purchase, making social selling a major part of the sales process.